cloud-gov/cf-byo-broker/azure-service-broker/README.md

 ### Configuring

-Open `contrib/cf/manifest.yml` and enter the values obtained in the earlier steps:
+Let's edit our manifest at `contrib/cf/manifest.yml` and enter the values obtained in the earlier steps:

+> NOTE: In later steps, we show how to automate this step and generate our `manifest.yml` using create-storage-provider.sh interactive script under `/scripts`

 ```yaml
 ---